 The following week, Jason Goode, the animator for the Mamet series started the evening by announcing that, coincidentally, David Mamet had been in Vancouver during the week, and happily, Woody had a chance to meet him for coffee.
-Everyone applauded and were all excited to hear what happened.
-Woody took the stage and sat at a table with two chairs that we had arranged beforehand.
+Everyone applauded and were excited to hear what happened.
+Woody took the stage and sat at a table with two chairs we had arranged beforehand.
 When he was seated, I got up from my seat in the theatre and walked onto the stage as David Mamet and the conversation began.

 What was wonderfully unexpected was that the audience believed, until close to the end of the scene, that we were reenacting the conversation.
-Woody’s friend and fellow actor, Alex, who was doing the scene from the Duck Variations again with Woody later that evening, was listening and engaged and apparently, as we learned later, a little upset because Woody hadn’t told him about Mamet or thought about inviting him.
+Woody’s friend and fellow actor, Alex, who was doing a scene from the Duck Variations again with Woody later that evening, was listening and engaged and apparently, as we learned later, a little upset because Woody hadn’t told him about Mamet or thought about inviting him.
 It was only toward the end of the scene when the conversation was beginning to sound like a Mamet play that he realized the encounter was imagined.
 I would never have imagined that a group of actors, that this group of actors, would be taken in by a Mamet scene, about Mamet, played like Mamet.

 Theatre is more powerful at creating an experience and suspending disbelief than I thought.
 I was delighted to find this happened and excited to have been part of creating this illusion with Woody.
-It encourages me to keep writing, and acting.
+It encourages me to keep writing and acting.
 Here is the scene.

 A Moment with Mamet